yanncalec/pygestalt/README.md

 # Gestalt

-A python library for generation of random stimuli and for detection of objects.
+A Python library for visual stimuli generation and detection.